Linearizability: High-level atomic operations

-Examples of linearizability
+Examples

 Counters

 To demonstrate the power and necessity of linearizability we will consider a simple counter which different processes can increment.

 We would like to implement a counter object which multiple processes can access.
 Many common systems make use of counters to keep track of the number of times an event has occurred.

 The counter object can be accessed by multiple processes and has two available operations.